inspec/inspec-habitat/docs/resources/habitat_service.md

 ### have_leader_follower_topology

-This Matcher returns `true` if the service is configured in a [`leader-follower`](https://www.habitat.sh/docs/using-habitat/#leader-follower-topology) topology.
+This matcher returns `true` if the service is configured in a [`leader-follower`](https://www.habitat.sh/docs/using-habitat/#leader-follower-topology) topology.

 ```ruby
 describe habitat_service(origin: 'core', name: 'httpd') do